New Flyer Xcelsior: History

+Development of the Xcelsior began as a set of improvements to its predecessor, the New Flyer Low Floor, eventually evolving into designing an entirely new bus.
+The Xcelsior made its public debut in October 2008 at the triennial APTA Expo.
+Brampton Transit, in the Greater Toronto Area, was the launch customer for the Xcelsior, receiving the first order in 2011.

+The Xcelsior is 10% lighter than the Low Floor, boosting fuel economy by about 7%.
+Its redesigned front fascia, bumpers, and roof shrouds led to better aerodynamics and driver visibility.
+The bus was also designed to allow a much larger cooling system and the addition of a SCR system, both required to meet new U.S. EPA emissions regulations instituted in 2010.
+The air conditioning system was moved from the rear of the bus to the roof, a change that New Flyer credited with reducing weight and enabling quieter operation.

-The interior of the bus was also modified.
-By moving the fuel tank and modifying the rear suspension, seating capacity was increased from 39 to 42 (on the 40-foot model), with more forward-facing seats.
-To improve accessibility, the floor height was lowered to 14 in with the ability to kneel down to 10 in, and the front entry door was widened, allowing a wider wheelchair ramp.
+The interior of the Xcelsior also differs significantly from the Low Floor series.
+By moving the fuel tank and modifying the rear suspension, seating capacity on the 40-foot model was increased from 39 to 42, with more forward-facing seats.
+To improve accessibility, the floor height was lowered to 14 in with the ability to kneel down to 10 in, and the front entry door was widened, accommodating a wider wheelchair ramp.
 To improve interior aesthetics, visible fasteners were eliminated and molded plastic surfaces were introduced.
 The utilitarian instrument panel was replaced with an automotive-style electronic dashboard.

-The bus also had a redesigned front face, bumpers, and roof shrouds that also offered better aerodynamics and the front improved visibility for the driver.
+In November 2018, New Flyer delivered the 10,000th Xcelsior produced, an XDE60 for King County Metro.

 At launch, the Xcelsior was only available in a 40 ft length with power from the Cummins ISL 280 and a Allison B400 conventional transmission or the Allison EP-40 hybrid drive.
-Brampton Transit, serving Brampton, Ontario, was the first agency to order the Xcelsior.

-The first trolleybus version of the Xcelsior was an XT40 built in 2014 for the Seattle trolleybus system, operated by King County Metro, the first unit of an order placed in 2013.
-King County Metro also purchased the XT60 (articulated trolleybus), and both XT40s and XT60s were subsequently purchased by the San Francisco Municipal Railway, for the San Francisco trolleybus system.

-In August 2024, New Flyer quietly updated their brochure to say that beginning with the 2026 model year, the XDE60 will be discontinued as New Flyer was unable to find a powertrain compliant with new regulations taking effect around that time.
-With the 2027 model year, the XDE35 will be discontinued due to projected low demand.
-New Flyer originally planned to simultaneously discontinue the XN35 for the same reason, but they would quietly reverse their decision in May 2025.
+Electric variants

+Development of a battery-electric variant of the Xcelsior line was announced in 2011, and a prototype was shown in 2012.
+Regular production began in 2014, with the first units produced for Winnipeg Transit and the Chicago Transit Authority.
+The first-generation electric Xcelsior was offered only as a 40-foot model (XE40), and used a permanent magnet traction motor built by Siemens.
+In October 2017, the second-generation battery-electric Xcelsior, the Xcelsior CHARGE, was introduced, adding the 35-foot XE35 and articulated XE60 models.